AndyFul/ConfigureDefender/README.md

 With this option ConfigureDefender would be classified as a hack-tool.

 ## Installation
 ConfigureDefender is a portable application, no installation is needed.
-Download the ZIP archive, unpack and run ConfigureDefender.exe - the installer can be run both on Windows 32-bit and Windows 64-bit.
+Download and run the executable ConfigureDefender.exe - the installer can be run both on Windows 32-bit and Windows 64-bit.
+The ConfigureDefender.zip archive is not required for using ConfigureDefender, but it can be useful when one wants to remove the unnecessary ConfigureDefender entries in the taskbar notification area cache.

 ## Short program description
 ConfigureDefender utility is a small GUI application to view and configure important Defender settings on Windows 10.
 It uses PowerShell cmdlets, with a few exceptions to change the Windows Defender settings.
 Furthermore, the user can apply one of three pre-defined protection levels: `Default`, `High`, and `Max`.
 Changing one of the protection levels requires a reboot in order to take effect.